 - Lead quality: What are the conversion rates of leads?
 These statistics can shed light on whether partners are garnering enough qualified leads and how you can help them refocus their efforts to do so.

-- Contract length of referred clients: Are the clients from partner referrals on a six-month contract, a month-to-month basis, or per-project basis?
+- Contract length of referred clients: Are the clients from partner referrals on a six-month contract, a month-to-month basis, or a per-project basis?
 Having this information can help you see which partners are bringing in long-term clients versus those who are bringing in short-term clients.

 Let’s Automate & Drive Revenue—Contact Us

 It’s important to note that the dashboards and reports you set up should reflect the priorities of your business.
 And it’s good to have a team of inbound marketing experts who can help you out.

 As a Hubspot Gold Partner, Big Leap knows the ins and outs of marketing automation.
 More importantly, we understand that each business is unique; we’ll invest the time to get to know your company and goals to accurately identify critical advantages.
 So reach out to us.
 Our marketing automation experts will guide you every step of the way.